Sri-dhar/CPI-Calculator/README.md

-# Grade Management System
+# Grade Calculator

-This project is a Grade Management System built using Rust.
+This project is a Grade Calculator built using Rust.
 It provides a graphical user interface (GUI) to manage and calculate grades, including functionalities like changing the scale, showing/hiding an action bar, and resetting input fields.

 ## Features